ruppinlab/DECODEM/README.md

 ## Dependencies
-The deconvolution was performed on HPC environment using `R` and `Rslurm` (as part of CODEFACS).
-The CCIs were inferred by using [LIRICS](https://github.com/ruppinlab/CODEFACS/) on the deconvolved data using `R`.
+The deconvolution stage was performed on HPC environment using `R` and `Rslurm` (as part of CODEFACS).
+The CCI inference were performed by using [LIRICS](https://github.com/ruppinlab/CODEFACS/) on the deconvolved data using `R`.
 The ML predictors were developed on MacOS using `python` and further tested on linux (on HPC).
 The ML scripts can be run interactively using a `python` IDE or on command line as `python <i>script_name</i>`.
 Complementary analyses including data preprocessing, enrichment analysis, CCI validation in SC, and plot generation were performed locally using `R` on RStudio.

 For `python` scripts: